davidemaser/JQ-plugins/README.md

 - Saturate : Saturates the element.
 The value of “amount” defines the proportion of the conversion.
 A value of 0% is completely un-saturated.
 A value of 100% leaves the input unchanged.
 Other values are linear multipliers on the effect.
 Values of amount over 100% are allowed, providing super-saturated results.
 If the “amount” parameter is missing, a value of 100% is used.
 Negative values are not allowed.

--Sepia : Converts the element to sepia.
+- Sepia : Converts the element to sepia.
 The value of “amount” defines the proportion of the conversion.
 A value of 100% is completely sepia.
 A value of 0 leaves the input unchanged.
 Values between 0% and 100% are linear multipliers on the effect.
 If the “amount” parameter is missing, a value of 100% is used.
 Negative values are not allowed.

 #### Calling The Function
 ``````javascript